Human Intellect vs. Instincts/Emotions

 Within the high population density areas of modern times, the psychological and social dynamics of individuals is very different from how life was in small communities thousands of years ago when everybody knew each other.

 Likewise, our tribal identities and group belongings have changed to national, religious, cultural, trendy, political, and other group identities, such as sports fans.
-(I consider some team sports to appeal to tribal warfare and group belonging instincts, though we try to keep it civil by good sportsmanlike conduct.
-Political identities and partisanship are a bit different ...)
+(I consider some team sports to appeal to tribal warfare instincts, plus the status instinct, though institutionally referees are given power to try to keep it civil by good sportsmanlike conduct.
+Political identities and partisanship have some similarities.)

 The social status instinct within a group has both a positive and negative side.
-The positive side includes that it motivates many people to do better than the competition and improve things, and in many people it motivates them to behave ethically in order to maintain high respect from others.
+The positive side includes that it motivates many people to do better than the competition and improve things, and in many people it motivates them to behave ethically in order to maintain high respect from others (status instinct, as a good person).
 The negative side includes greed, unethical behaviors to become more wealthy and powerful than others, and put-downs of others (such as bullying, racism, and unnecessary disparaging of others).
 The status instinct includes "image consciousness".

 These instincts evolved around leaving our DNA in the next generation.
-Males often competed for mates by achieving higher status, wealth, and power, and many females are attracted to this, rather than a humble male.
+Males often competed for mates by achieving higher status, wealth, and power, and many females are attracted to wealthy and powerful men, rather than a humble male.
 Females chose superior males, based on wealth or intelligence or physical strength or other desirous traits for offspring, to maximize the chance of offspring survival and well being.
 It's not always a conscious decision, and is often based on subconscious instinct.
 However, it's not 100%.
-Many females choose a male for his kindness, caring, and just plain handsomeness.
+Many females choose a male for his intelligence, kindness, caring, and just plain handsomeness.
 (A man can experience the differences by one day dressing up very professionally and walking very self-confidently, and another day dressing just very informally and comfortably, walking around very relaxed, and just being nice.
-Different females react different ways.)
+Different females react different ways.
+Likewise, there are a range of females, including horny bimbos and very picky husband seekers.)

 Compared to the past, it doesn't take much money to live a comfortable and good life in modern times, but people seek relatively high status whereby there seems to be no limit to greed and excess comforts.
 Many people have become addicted to materialism and outperforming others.